Carers Recognition Act 2005

 The Department of Human Services administers the South Australian Carers Recognition Act 2005.

 The Act acknowledges the important role of unpaid carers in the community.
-It imposes obligations on government agencies and contracted organisations that provide services to carers and the people in their care in areas such as recognition, consultation and support.
+It sets out rules for government agencies and contracted organisations that provide services to carers and the people in their care.
+The rules cover things like recognition, consultation and support.

 The Act requires State Government agencies to provide services that ensure:

 - staff and associates are aware of carers' needs

 - carers are consulted in the planning, delivery and review of policies and programs that affect them

 - the relevant principles of the Carers Charter are followed.

 SA Carers Charter

 The SA Carers Charter is a schedule of the Act.
 It aims to ensure that carers have the same rights, choices and opportunities as other South Australians.
 The Charter's seven key principles are:

 - Carers have choices within their caring role